 Stress-related paranoia and psychotic episodes can occur.
 This loss of contact with reality can last anywhere from a few minutes to a few hours, and can be a frightening side effect of the disorder.

 Often those suffering from BPD will experience a distorted self-image and impulsiveness.
 They will engage in risky and self-sabotaging behavior such as excessive gambling or shopping, drug abuse, eating binges, reckless driving or unsafe sex.
-They may suddenly quit a good job or end a positive relationship with no provocation.
+These patients may suddenly quit a good job or end a positive relationship with no provocation.
 They may experience intense anger, frequently lose their temper, or have physical fights.

 Depression, substance abuse and eating disorders can accompany BPD.
 Also present may be the desire to self-harm (for example, by cutting), or suicidal thoughts or impulses.

 Histrionic personality disorder (HPD) is characterized by a pattern of attention-seeking behavior and extreme emotionality, often beginning in early adulthood.
-People with this disorder may feel uncomfortable when people aren’t focused exclusively on them, and are highly manipulative in their attempts to gain attention.
+People with this disorder may feel uncomfortable when people aren’t focused exclusively on them.
+And are highly manipulative in their attempts to gain attention.

 People living with HPD tend to be high-functioning both socially and professionally, but the disorder can wreak havoc on one’s social and romantic interactions.
-Relationships are often perceived as being more intimate than they are.
+Relationships are often perceivable as being more intimate than they are.
 True emotional intimacy is an ongoing challenge, as is a person’s ability to cope with loss or failure.